 It’ll help you prepare the paint.
 Remember, the car has to be as clear as possible before polishing.
 You don’t want any contaminants to sit on the paint and be between the polishing pad and the clear coat.

 To do the polishing job properly, you should check the condition of the paint first.
-That includes checking of type of scratches on the color and checking the thickness of a clear coat.
+That includes checking the type of scratches on the color and checking the thickness of a clear coat.

-When you know what type of scratches are there, you’ll know how to remove them, how abrasive products you should use, etc. Check my article 3 Types of Car Scratches and Ways To Fix Them.
+When you know what type of scratches are there, you’ll know how to remove them, how abrasive products you should use, etc. Check my article 3 Types of Car Scratches.
 Over there, I explained everything.

 The clear-coat thickness is another thing you should check.
 You can check it by using paint thickness gauges.